WORK WITH US

 • Communicate regularly with the Artistic Director and staff regarding rehearsal needs and student concerns.

-• Attend monthly staff meetings, auditions, and promotion assessments as needed.
+• Attend staff meetings, auditions, promotion assessments, tours, retreats, and intensives as needed.

-• Passion for music education and a commitment to nurturing the artistic growth and development of children.
+• Passion for music education and a commitment to nurturing the artistic growth of changing voices

-• Knowledge of vocal pedagogy, child development and age appropriate teaching techniques that apply musical concepts and vocal technique to the repertoire,factoring multiple learning styles
+• Knowledge of male vocal pedagogy, youth development and age appropriate teaching techniques that apply musical concepts and vocal technique to the repertoire, factoring multiple learning styles

-• Ability to sing and demonstrate music in a straight head tone
+• Ability to sing and demonstrate music with solid vocal technique

 • Knowledge of and experience teaching Kodaly are preferred